oneapi-src/oneMKL/CONTRIBUTING.md

 * The definition of the function including the interface and semantics, and how this interface will be extendable for different HW implementations.

-* What exisitng libraries have implementation of this function and can be used under the oneMKL interface.
+* What existing libraries have implementation of this function and can be used under the oneMKL interface.

 ## Bug Reporting